 - 1. Depending on origin type (see above) the initial link distance to the network is added as an initial distance. - 2.
 A breadth-first search limited by the given radius is then performed in the network graph.
+During the - 9.
+This is the same formula as in Hillier et al (2012, page 191), but with +2 instead of +3 in divisor since PST doesn't have to account for possible-1 values like Depthmap does.

-During the search the minimum distance travelled to each line of the network is calculated. - 3.
-For each reached line in the network, its list of connected attraction points is traversed, and minimum distance to attractions is updated if a shorter distance than previously encountered is found. - 4.
-If no attraction was found within the given radius, a score of-1 will be assigned to the origin object.
+search the minimum distance travelled to each line of the network is calculated.

+- 3. For each reached line in the network, its list of connected attraction points is traversed, and minimum distance to attractions is updated if a shorter distance than previously encountered is found. - 4.
+If no attraction was found within the given radius, a score of -1 will be assigned to the origin object.

-Parallelized calculations of Attraction Reach are available for different Weighting of Destinations at the same time.
-In QGIS, parallelized calculations are also possible for different Distance modes.
+Parallel calculations of Attraction Reach are available for different Weighting of Destinations at the same time.
+Parallel calculations are also possible for different Distance modes.